Steve Comisar

-Comisar used the working name Brett Champion during the period when he said he had retired from his criminal activity and posed as a fraud prevention expert and consultant.
-He used this name on Dateline NBC, The View, Sally, Leeza, Crook & Chase, and various other television appearances.
+After release from prison on April 27, 2018, Comisar claimed to be reformed, used the alias Brett Champion, and promoted himself as a fraud prevention expert and consultant.
+He used this name on Dateline NBC, and in other television appearances.
 He also wrote the book America's Guide to Fraud Prevention under this name.

-Comisar is now prohibited from using this alias, and from referring to himself as a consumer fraud expert.
+As a result of subsequent convictions, Comisar is now legally prohibited from using this alias, and from referring to himself as a consumer fraud expert.
 His book is considered a "piece of fraud history" by the Association of Certified Fraud Examiners, and is on display in their fraud museum.